michalpluzek/node-fetch-data-nbp-api/readme.txt

 to start write in terminal:
+example: node app.js usd
+can be: eur, usd, chf, gbp